metamath/lamp-guide/docs/11/index.md

 Let's prove `syl` using *only* axioms.
 Most people wouldn't create proofs with only axioms, but some people find this to be an interesting challenge.

-We're going to do this because it will help us illustrate ways you can use metamath-lamp.
+We're going to create a proof using *only* axioms because this will help us illustrate ways you can use metamath-lamp.
 In particular, we'll show you how to work backwards from a step.